MmMaiIIi/Five-Starter/README.md

 cd backend

-use "pnpm i" or "npm i" to install necessary packages

-use "pnpm start" or "npm start" to run the backend
+-use "pnpm i" or "npm i" to install necessary packages -use "pnpm start" or "npm start" to run the backend -use "node src/routes/authRoutes.js" to test the authentication routes -Open [http://localhost:3000/api-docs](http://localhost:3000/api-docs) with your browser to see the API documentation.

+dev options:
-use "node src/routes/authRoutes.js" to test the authentication routes
+- use "test.http" file to test the api for Oauth2 authentication(Google, GitHub, etc)

-Open [http://localhost:3000/api-docs](http://localhost:3000/api-docs) with your browser to see the API documentation.